SexChrLab/SCC-alignment/03a_SCC-aware_VariantCalling/README.md

 9. `gatk GenotypeGVCFs` will be used to joint genotype all variants across all samples
 10. `gatk SelectVariants` will be used to filter for biallelic single nucleotide polymorphisms (SNPs)

-# Running the SCC-aware variant calling pipeline
+# Running the SCC-aware germline variant calling pipeline

 Steps for running the pipeline:
 1) Created a config JSON for your DNA samples (see `custom_config`)